Cirencester was the subject of a report in An Account of Several Workhouses..., dated December 30th, 1724.

 The population falling within the union at the 1831 census had been 18,720 with parishes ranging in size from Shorncote (population 29) to Cirencester itself (5,420).
 The average annual poor-rate expenditure for the period 1833-35 had been £10,777 or 11s.6d. per head.

 The new Board of Guardians had their first meeting on 22nd January, 1836, and formed a committee to organise the planning and construction of a workhouse for 250 inmates.
-The following month the Building Committee had found identified a suitable plot of land to the south of the town, to be purchased from Lord Bathurst.
+The new building was erected on the site of the old Cirencester parish workhouse, which was demolished.
 The Committee advertised for plans and in March accepted a tender from John Plowman of Oxford.
 Building commenced that summer and the workhouse was completed the following year.
 The Poor Law Commission authorized the expenditure of £4,309 on the new workhouse, with a slightly increased capacity of 300 inmates.
 The site location and layout are shown on the 1902 map below.

 Plowman's design was a variation popular cruciform plan, with a long entrance block facing to the south-west.

 To the rear, four accommodation wings for the different classes of inmate (male/female, infirm/able-bodied etc.) radiated from a central supervisory hub.
-The octagonal hub had windows which allowed workhouse staff to observe all of the exercise yards which lay between the wings.
+The octagonal hub had windows which allowed the master and matron to observe all of the exercise yards which lay between the wings.

 To the rear, a further parallel block probably contained the workhouse infirmary.